ZuloStudios/snapenhance-no-root-patch/README.md

 <br>

-# Instructions for Obtainium Users
+# Obtainium Instructions
-COMING SOON (not TM as I will post Obtainium comfig for this once I get it working, I personally use Obtainium)
+COMING SOON (not ™ as I will post Obtainium comfig for this once I get it working, I personally use Obtainium)

 <br>